CZagrobelny/new_sanctuary_asylum/README.md

 rspec
 ```

-CircleCI is set up for the app, I think you might have access to the builds, since it's public, but let me know if you don't see it.
+CircleCI is set up for the app, and will run the full test suite when you push to github.
+There are still some flappy specs, unfortunately :/ ...so, if the specs pass locally, but not on CircleCI, feel free to leave a note.

 ## Running the App Locally